-In Section \ref{prvar0} we state a horizontal divergence theorem for hypersurfaces with boundary endowed with the homogeneous measures $\per$ and $\nis$; see Theorem \ref{IPPT}.
-More importantly, we discuss 1st variation formula of $\per$; see Theorem \ref{1vg}.
-These results, proved in \cite{Monte, Monteb} for non-characteristic hypersurfaces, are generalized to the case of non-empty characteristic sets.
-Roughly speaking, we shall show that the \textquotedblleft infinitesimal\textquotedblright 1st variation of $\per$ is given by where $\Lie_W\per$ is the Lie derivative of $\per$ with respect to the initial velocity $W$ of the variation.
-We stress that $\MS=-\div\cc\nn$ is the so-called \it horizontal mean curvature \rm of $S$.
-Moreover, the symbols $W\op,\,W\ot$ denote the normal and tangential components of $W$, respectively.
-If $\MS$ is $L^1_{loc}(S; \sigma\rr^{n-1})$, then the function $\Lie_W\per$ turns out to be integrable on $S$ and the integral of $\Lie_W\per$ on $S$ gives the 1st variation of $\per$.
+In Section \ref{prvar0} we discuss the 1st variation formula of $\per$; see Theorem \ref{1vg}.
+This result, proved in \cite{Monte, Monteb} for non-characteristic hypersurfaces, is generalized to the case of non-empty characteristic sets.
+Roughly speaking, we shall show that the \textquotedblleft infinitesimal\textquotedblright 1st variation of $\per$ is given by (Here $\Lie_W\per$ denotes the Lie derivative of $\per$ with respect to the initial velocity $W$ of the variation, $\MS=-\div\cc\nn$ is the so-called \it horizontal mean curvature \rm of $S$; moreover, the symbols $W\op,\,W\ot$ denote the normal and tangential components of $W$, respectively).
+If $\MS$ is $L^1(S; \sigma\rr^{n-1})$, then the function $\Lie_W\per$ turns out to be integrable on $S$ and the integral of $\Lie_W\per$ on $S$ gives the 1st variation of $\per$.
 Note that the third term in the previous formula depends on the normal component of $W$.
 We stress that this term was omitted in \cite{Monteb}.
 Using a generalized divergence-type formula, the divergence term can be integrated on the boundary.
 It is worth observing that a central point of this paper is to make an appropriate choice of the variation vector field in the 1st variation formula \eqref{fva2formula}; see Theorem \ref{1vg}.

 In Section \ref{blow-up} we state a blow-up theorem for the horizontal perimeter $\per$.
 In other words, we study the density of $\per$ at $x\in S$, or the limit where $B_{\varrho}(x,r)$ is a homogeneous $\varrho$-ball of center $x\in S$ and radius $r$.
 We first discuss the blow-up procedure at non-characteristic points of a $\cont^1$ hypersurface $S$; see, for instance, \cite{FSSC3, FSSC5}, \cite{balogh}, \cite{Mag, Mag2}.
 Then, under more regularity assumptions on $S$, we tract the characteristic case; see Theorem \ref{BUP}.
-A similar result was proven in \cite{Mag8} for $2$-step groups.
+A similar result can be found in \cite{Mag8} for submanifolds of $2$-step groups.